Periodontal Regeneration: What’s in your Toolbox?

 Dr. Schure is a Fellow of the Royal College of Dentists of Canada and a Diplomate of the International Congress of Oral Implantologists.
 He is an active member of the Ontario Dental Association, Canadian Dental Association, Ontario Society of Periodontists, American Academy of Periodontology, and Alpha Omega Dental Fraternity.
 He continues to maintain strong affiliation to the University of Toronto as an Associate in Dentistry, where he contributes to the clinical and didactic training of undergraduate and graduate dental students.
 He is also involved as a lecturer with the department of continuing dental education and as a member of the undergraduate admissions committee.

 Dr. Elahe Behrooz obtained her first DDS degree in Iran and her Master of Business Administration (MBA) from the Eric Sprott School of Business, Carleton University.
-She obtained her second DDS degree from the Faculty of Dentistry, University of Toronto with honors in June 2016 and is currently a resident in the Graduate Prosthodontics program in the Faculty of Dentistry, University of Toronto.
+She obtained her second DDS degree from the Faculty of Dentistry, University of Toronto with honors in June 2016.

 She has been the recipient of numerous awards and has authored and co-authored multiple publications both in Iran and Canada.